Support & Resources

 The Problem with Sulfonation

 Despite the widespread popularity of the Cy® dyes and Alexa Fluor® family, there is a trade-off with sulfonation.
 The added negative charge increases solubility and photostability at the expense of increasing non-specific binding to positively charged moieties of biomolecules inside cells and tissues.
 This leads to an increase in non-specific background staining and lower image contrast.
 In addition, sulfonation causes the molecule to become more hygroscopic, inhibiting protein conjugation by increasing hydrolysis of NHS ester and maleimide active groups.
 It wouldn’t be until the late 2000s when Biotium founder Fei Mao and other colleagues addressed the issues of sulfonation.
-Their new CF® dyes are the next breakthrough in fluorescent dye technology and solves the problem of non-specific background from sulfonation without compromise.
+Their new CF® Dyes are the next breakthrough in fluorescent dye technology and solves the problem of non-specific background from sulfonation without compromise.

-In Part 2 of this series, we’ll look at the mechanisms behind fluorescence, how chemical modifications alter biocompatibility, and why our cutting-edge CF® dyes further advance the field of fluorescence.
+In Part 2 of this series, we’ll look at the mechanisms behind fluorescence, how chemical modifications alter biocompatibility, and why our cutting-edge CF® Dyes further advance the field of fluorescence.
 Stay tuned!

 References